MajorReact/mdiofficial/README.md

 3. Run `npm run dev` or `yarn run dev`
 4. Make your changes

+#### Guides || Resources

+How to setup prettier formatter [See How](https://mdi.hashnode.dev/how-to-setup-prettier-formatter)

+This documentation will frequently be updated.

 #### Deploy your own

 First, run the development server: